Requesting support

 mailprocd,

-list manager software.
-When you create a list, you will be given an URL
+After you have created the list, you will be given an URL

-for Mailman's administrative web interface, where you can configure more
+for its administrative web interface, where you can configure more

-advanced options or access list archives.
-Note that list archives are not
+advanced options, or access the mailing list archives.

 E-mail addresses can have multiple destinations of different types, such